thenoursehorse/matrix-partition/README.md

 * numpy
 * scipy
-* (Optional) networkx, which makes the merge list sort faster
+* (Optional) networkx, which makes the merge list sort faster, but sorting likely is not a bottleneck anyway.

 Usage
 -------------